home click highlighted hovered text for more info, see help

 (except some of the smaller Roman remains)

-Baden Wuerttemberg state [capital = Stuttgart]
+Baden Wuerttemberg state north [capital = Stuttgart]

 Caves in Giengen an der Brenz see detail